crschnick/pdx_unlimiter/README.md

 Note that there might be some issues with Windows SmartScreen blocking the installer.
 If you are facing these issues, click on "More info" and then "Run anyway".
+You can read [this post](https://security.stackexchange.com/a/139520) if you want to understand why this warning pops up.

 ### [Linux .deb Installer](https://github.com/crschnick/pdxu_launcher/releases/latest/download/pdxu_installer-linux.deb)